ranjotSuppal/Test-respository/README.md

 # Test-respository
 Test respository started
-This is done from local computer in it
+This is done from remote computer in it